Plant care and cultivation

 Marvel-of-Peru, also known as Mirabilis jalapa, is a stunning flowering plant known for its beautiful, brightly colored flowers and sweet fragrance.
 The plant has dark green, heart-shaped leaves and produces tall, sturdy stems that can grow up to three feet tall.
 At the top of each stem, the Marvel-of-Peru forms clusters of trumpet-shaped flowers that come in a range of colors including pink, red, white, and yellow.

 One of the most important features of the Marvel-of-Peru is its ability to bloom in the late afternoon and evening, filling the air with its sweet fragrance.
+This nocturnal blooming habit makes it unique among garden flowers, adding a delightful aroma to evening gatherings.

 The plant is relatively easy to grow and care for, and is also known to attract hummingbirds and butterflies, making it a great addition to any pollinator garden.
+It can tolerate a variety of soil types but performs best in well-drained soil with regular watering during dry periods.

 If you're curious about the diverse world of plants and want to expand your knowledge, you may find our article on gymnosperms to be of interest.